lanl-ansi/GasPowerModels.jl/docs/src/math-model.md

 where $h$ is a quadratic function used to convert MW ($pg$) into Joules consumed per second (J/s). $h$ is in units of (J/MW^2, J/MW, J).
 This is then converted to mass flow, $f$, (kg/s) of gas consumed to produce this energy.
 Here, $e$ is an energy factor (m^3/J) and $\rho$ is standard density (kg/m^3).

+## Mathematical Models of Gas Flows and Power flows